Calculus Readiness Assessment

 Students can attempt the Calculus Readiness Assessment up to three times.
 If students do not obtain a score of at least 75 on the first attempt, they must spend at least 5 hours working through the individualized Prep and Learning Modules and wait at least 48 hours before their second attempt.
 The same applies between the second and third attempt.

 Click the link below to start the Calculus Readiness Assessment.
 A valid Georgetown NetID and password are needed to start the assessment:

 Calculus Waiver Tests

-Students who have not received credit or advanced placement by means of these examinations, but believe their preparation in high school is substantially equivalent to MATH-035: Calculus I and/or MATH-036: Calculus II may place out of these courses by taking the Calculus Waiver Tests.
-Students who pass the appropriate test will receiver a course waiver and may register for more advanced courses.
-However, credit is not awarded for placing out of Calculus I or II via the Waiver Tests.
+Students who believe their preparation in high school is substantially equivalent to Calculus I: MATH-035, Calculus II: MATH-036, Multivariable Calculus: MATH-137, or Linear Algebra: MATH-150 may place out of these courses by taking the corresponding Waiver Exam.
+Students who pass a Waiver Exam will receive a course waiver and may register for more advanced courses.
+However, course credit is not awarded for passing any Waiver Exam.

 Each Waiver Exam is a two-hour exam.
 No calculator is allowed on any Waiver Exam.

 The Waiver Exam administration for Fall 2022 has concluded.
 We will offer students another opportunity to take a Waiver Exam in person during the Academic Year 2022-2023, just before the start of the Spring 2023 term.
 Students interested in taking a Waiver Exam should inform Professor Michael Raney of which Waiver Exam (Calculus I, Calculus II, Multivariable Calculus, or Linear Algebra) they intend to take by Friday, January 6, 2023.